 The receiver gets the metadata from the sender when it loads the media.
 In your sender app, with the command to load the media on the receiver, you must specify the fields described below so that the metadata will display on the Google Cast for audio device.
 Use the following APIs:

-If the Cast app manages a media queue on the receiver or in the cloud, the receiver must
+If the Cast app manages a media queue on the receiver or in the cloud, the

-media status updates using the
+any media status updates using the

-senders will be synchronized.
+so that all senders will be synchronized.

 You must register your Google Cast for audio device for testing and register your app to support Google Cast for audio devices, by using the Google Cast SDK Developer Console.